Parable of the Wedding Banquet (or Marriage Feast)

 14“For many are invited, but few are chosen’ (vv.
 11–14).

 During the banquet, the king noticed a man “who was not wearing wedding clothes” (v.
 11).
 When asked how he came to be there without the furnished attire, the man had no answer and was promptly ejected from the feast “outside, into the darkness, where there will be weeping and gnashing of teeth” (vv.
 12–13).
 The king in his mercy was ready to forgive the man, so long as the man would present a viable reason for his failure.
 But the man was “speechless,” which indicated that he wasn’t innocent.
 He intentionally rejected the garment that the king had provided for him.
-Similarly, we, too, can be people who’ll be excluded from the kingdom of heaven because of our own wrong, self-motivated choices.
+Similarly, we, too, can be people who’ll be excluded from the kingdom of heaven because of our wrong, self-motivated choices.

 Jesus then ended his parable by giving this statement to the chief priests and Pharisees: “For many are invited, but few are chosen” (v.
 14).
 Jesus spoke this parable to show them (and every parable reader today) what the kingdom of heaven will be like when the end of the age comes.
-Many are called or invited into the kingdom, but none are able to come on their own; God invites them into his kingdom, otherwise they won’t make an effort to be one with Lord Jesus.
+Many are called or invited into the kingdom, but none can come on their own; God invites them into his kingdom, otherwise they won’t make an effort to be one with Lord Jesus.

 So, who’s who in Christ Jesus’ parable?
 The parable’s king is Father God.
 The king’s son who’s being honored at the banquet is Jesus Christ, who “came to that which was his own, but his own did not receive him” (John 1:11).
 Israel represents those invitees who’d been invited into the kingdom, but, when the time actually came for the kingdom to appear, they refused to believe that Jesus was Messiah.
 The murdered servants represent the multitude of prophets, including John the Baptist, who’d been killed by Israelites.
 As a result, the King’s (capital “K”) vengeful reprisal against the murderers speaks of the desolation mentioned in the book of Revelation.
 Then and today, the King’s judgment will come upon those who reject his offer of salvation.

 The king’s wedding invitation had been extended to anyone and everyone — total strangers, both good and bad.
-This refers to the gospel being taken to the non-Jewish Gentiles.
+This refers to the gospel being presented to the non-Jewish Gentiles.
 To those who refused his invitation, the king “sent his army and burned their city.”
 And, those who dressed inappropriately were “tied hand and foot, and thrown outside into the darkness.”
 Everyone, without exception, had received a free invitation to the king’s banquet.
-Today, everyone we know and don’t know has also been invited into The King’s kingdom.
+Today, everyone we know and don’t know has also been invited into the King’s kingdom.
 It, too, is a banquet of excess and extravagance.
-Sadly, for no apparent reason, many people refuse God’s generous invitation to enjoy and become a part of his kingdom.
+Sadly, for no apparent reason, many people refuse God’s generous invitation to enjoy and become part of his kingdom.

 The feast’s anonymous guest (continued from my intro above) was someone from “the main highways,” perhaps homeless, almost certainly destitute.
 Why hadn’t this wedding goer worn a requisite festive robe?
 And why, when confronted about his street attire, didn’t this pitiful guest explain his plight?
 Why was he “speechless”?
 The poor whom we know today are often inarticulate, especially when confronted with threats and blustering of powerful people.
 What street-person today, hauled into court, finds a ready language of defense?